- Height: 8-10 inches

 These cats have well-proportioned bodies and, even though they can come in a wide range of sizes, they are generally medium, or average, in terms of height and weight.

-The Domestic Shorthair comes in every color and pattern, including a variety of beautiful eye colors that include blue, green, and gold.
+The Domestic Shorthair comes in every color and pattern, including a variety of beautiful eye colors that include blue, green, hazel, and gold.
 Some may even have odd eyes, or one eye that is blue and another that is green, as an example.
+The stunning eye colors often complement the coat color of the cat, giving these feline mutts a truly gorgeous appearance.

 Because the Domestic Shorthair is a cat that has a short length coat, a simple weekly brushing is a great way to maintain the health and softness of the skin and fur.
 These cats will thoroughly groom themselves, so you don’t need to worry about bathing them.
 Also, unlike longhaired breeds, you don’t need to worry about the fur getting matted or tangled.
 These features make it an ideal cat for busy families who don’t have too much time to spend grooming their cats but do enjoy brushing their pets regularly to help remove loose hair and reduce shedding.